Mobile GNSS Park – GPSMob

 Résif-GPSMob is a range of mobile GNSS instruments (GPS, Glonass, Galileo) made available to the scientific community to carry out geodetic measurements over specific areas (without geographical restrictions) and over short periods of time (a few weeks).

-The range of equipment includes (in february 2021) 50 Leica GR25 receivers with their accessories (antenna, cables, internal batteries, chargers…), robust laptops for field conditions, tripods, bipods, Unavco-type masts, foldable solar panels, numerous cables and extensions and other small accessories supplied on request.
-GPSMob is an approved repairer of Trimble receivers that equip permanent French networks such as those which are part of the Résif-Renag action.
+The park included, in February 2021, 50 Leica GR25 receivers with their accessories (antenna, cables, internal batteries, chargers…), ruggedized laptops for field conditions, tripods, bipods, masts, collapsible solar panels, numerous cables and extensions, and other small accessories provided on request.

 Domain : GNSS